biodiversity-cz/barcode-video-filler/README.md

 **Stack:** Canon 600D + Ubuntu PC.
 Canon runs in LiveView, when barcode detected, beep and take a photo running as a loop.

 ## preliminary
-Visit sound bank like https://pixabay.com/cs/sound-effects and search for "success" and "error" e.g. Two sound file should be stored in the subfolder "./sound".
+Visit sound bank like https://pixabay.com/cs/sound-effects and search for "success", "wrong" and "error" e.g. Two sound file should be stored in the subfolder "./sound".
 The script expects also ./config.yaml in the current directory to set up configuration.

 ## configure Canon as a source of barcode as well as a capture device